Mishaux/jFormics/README.md

 * flyWidth - The width of the fly sprite cell, and also div width. (default: 13)
 * flyHeight - The height of the fly sprite cell, and also div height. (default: 14)
 * walkFrames - Number of frames in walk animation. (default 5)
 * mouseOver - What to do when the mouse is over (or near) a fly.
-Can be 'fly', 'flyoff', 'fall', 'squish', multiply', or 'random'.
-See Modes. (default: random)
+Can be 'fly', 'flyoff', 'fall', 'squish', 'multiply', 'pop out' or a random selection from an array of selected possibilities on each event.
+See Mouse Interaction Modes. (default: ['fly', 'flyoff', 'fall', 'squish', 'multiply'])
 * minTimeBetweenMultipy - When in 'multiply' mode, this is the minimum time in ms between a multiply event. (default: 1000)
 * deathTypes - Number of death variation rows in sprite (If using removeDead, a row of removal frames is expected for each death variation). (default: 2)
 * twitchFrames - Number of frames in twitch animation (death variation) rows. (default: 5)